cjbnc/shibboleth-mfa-duo-preauth/README.md

   the code to suit your environment.

 In addition, make sure you already have the conf/authn/duo.properties values set for your environment.
-This script will use those values for your API host and keys.
+This code will use those values for your API host and keys.

 It may help to increase the "idp.loglevel.idp" to "DEBUG" in